The Curious Price of Distributional Robustness in Reinforcement Learning with a Generative Model: Introduction

-In this paper, we pursue fundamental understanding about whether, and how, the choice of distributional robustness bears statistical implications in learning a desirable policy, through the lens of sample complexity.
+Solid theoretical guarantees are essential for deploying distributionally robust RL in high-stakes, real-world applications, where rigorous performance assurance is critical.
+Towards this, in this paper, we pursue fundamental understanding about whether, and how, the choice of distributional robustness bears statistical implications in learning a desirable policy, through the lens of sample complexity.
 More concretely, imagine that one has access to a generative model (also called a simulator) that draws samples from a Markov decision processes (MDP) with a nominal transition kernel \citep{kearns1999finite}.
-Standard RL aims to learn the optimal policy tailored to the nominal kernel, for which the minimax sample complexity limit has been fully settled \citep{azar2013minimax,li2020breaking}.
+Standard RL aims to learn the optimal policy tailored to the nominal kernel, for which the minimax sample complexity limit has been fully settled \citep{azar2013minimax,agarwal2020model,li2020breaking}.
 In contrast, distributionally robust RL seeks to learn a more {\em robust} policy using the same set of samples, with the aim of optimizing the worst-case performance when the transition kernel is arbitrarily chosen from some {\em prescribed} uncertainty set around the nominal kernel; this setting is frequently referred to as robust MDPs (RMDPs).\footnote{While it is straightforward to incorporate additional uncertainty of the reward in our framework, we do not consider it here for simplicity, since the key challenge is to deal with the uncertainty of the transition kernel.} Clearly, the RMDP framework helps ensure that the performance of the learned policy does not fail catastrophically as long as the sim-to-real gap is not overly large.
-It is then natural to wonder how the robustness consideration impacts data efficiency: is there a statistical premium that one needs to pay in quest of additional robustness?
+It is then natural to wonder how the robustness consideration impacts data efficiency: {\em is there a statistical premium that one needs to pay in quest of additional robustness? }

 Compared with standard MDPs, the class of RMDPs encapsulates richer models, given that one is allowed to prescribe the shape and size of the uncertainty set.
 Oftentimes, the uncertainty set is hand-picked as a small ball surrounding the nominal kernel, with the size and shape of the ball specified by some distance-like metric $\rho$ between probability distributions and some uncertainty level $\ror$.
 To ensure tractability of solving RMDPs, the uncertainty set is often selected to obey certain structures.
 For instance, a number of prior works assumed that the uncertainty set can be decomposed as a product of independent uncertainty subsets over each state or state-action pair \citep{zhou2021finite,wiesemann2013robust}, dubbed as the $s$- and $(s,a)$-rectangularity, respectively.
 The current paper adopts the second choice by assuming $(s,a)$-rectangularity for the uncertainty set.
 An additional challenge with RMDPs arises from distribution shift, where the transition kernel drawn from the uncertainty set can be different from the nominal kernel.
 This challenge leads to complicated nonlinearity and nested optimization in the problem structure not present in standard MDPs.